 Besides sushi, ramens have also entered the mainstream in Budapest.
 According to several Japanese nationals living in Budapest, for real, Japanese-style ramen, one still needs to head to Western Europe, but barring that, Komachi is the best option locally.
 They make the noodles in-house, and the ramen seasonings include the classic salt (shio), soy sauce (shoyu), and miso (fermented soybean paste) flavors.
 (The meticulous attention to detail and complexity that can go into making this seemingly simple noodle soup is amusingly portrayed in the 1985 Japanese movie, Tampopo.)

 Here, you can see the full list of best Japanese restaurants in Budapest.

 Good To Know

 For those looking to cook Japanese food at home, TokyoPlaza is a good place to start.
 It’s a Japanese/Korean grocery store inside the Rózsadomb Center shopping mall where a relatively broad selection of Japanese ingredients like rice, tofu, dashi powder, soy sauce, miso spread, seaweed, and noodles are available.

-For Japan-related news and events in Budapest, The Japan Foundation is an outstanding resource.
-With 28 magazine subscriptions and over ten thousand books (half of them in Japanese, the remaining in English and Hungarian), it’s a great forum to learn about Japanese culture and meet local Japanese.
-Language courses are also offered.
+For Japan-related news and events in Budapest, The Japan Foundation is an excellent resource.
+With 28 magazine subscriptions and over 10,000 books (half of them in Japanese, the remaining in English and Hungarian), it’s a great forum to learn about Japanese culture and meet local Japanese people.
+They also offer language courses.